Frances Gentle is a lecturer in vision at NextSense Institute.

-Her role includes coordination and lecturing of postgraduate courses in the field of sensory impairment, as well as research into current issues relating to education of children experiencing vision loss.
+Her role includes coordination and lecturing of postgraduate courses in the field of sensory disability, as well as research into current issues relating to education of children experiencing vision loss.
 Frances completed her doctoral studies in early 2012 and received the 2012 University of Newcastle Award for Regional Leadership.
 This honour was in recognition of her educational development work in the Asia-Pacific region in countries such as Timor-Leste and Papua New Guinea.

 Frances received the honour of Officer (AO) of the Order of Australia in 2018 for distinguished service to people who are blind or have low vision, particularly in the area of special education and policy development and practice on inclusiveness and standards.